myrrlyn/apocrypha.es/priv/archive/1zu6ay.md

 Time in the Aurbis is a strange thing.
 It can be broken.
 It can unwind.
 Become non-linear.
 Non-sensical.

-Aka's Gift is apparently not simply a dimension of space-time.
+Aka’s Gift is apparently not simply a dimension of space-time.

 ## So What Is Time?

 Time is the foundation of the Myth of Aurbis and the Universal Tale.
 It is the Tale.

-Before Time's birth the Spirits were only ideas, fleeting feelings, thoughts that crossed the mind of God.
+Before Time’s birth the Spirits were only ideas, fleeting feelings, thoughts that crossed the mind of God.

 Trough Time, they became more real than that.
 They became part of something